 What’s a JPG?

 The JPG (or JPEG) was first created by the Joint Photographic Experts Group back in 1992 (hence its name).
 They’re a committee of people who want a way to make high-quality and large image files smaller and easily shareable on the web.
-That sounds pretty good to us!
-It means that marketers and content creators using complex images on the web can consistently meet image compression standards (and don’t end up with a horrible pixelated image that makes you wanna 🤮).

-When would you use a JPG image?
+When should you use a JPG image?

 JPGs are recommended when you need a balance between quality and file size.
 For example, if you’re uploading a photograph into a blog post, a JPG will ensure you don’t slow down the loading time of said article.